Skip to main content

 ***END***

-The idea of visiting a favela in Rio de Jainero might seem insane to some, and anyone who has watched ‘City of God’ will surely agree.
+The idea of visiting a favela in Rio de Janeiro might seem insane to some, and anyone who has watched ‘City of God’ will surely agree.
 So let us start by saying that we would never encourage any of our readers to endanger themselves and we are not suggesting that you must visit one.

-This is us merely sharing our experience, and the information, so you have the choice to visit one in the safest way possible, and without a tour.
+This is us merely sharing our experience and the information, so you have the choice to visit one in the safest way possible and without a tour.
 And even though we visited without any issues or concerns, this does not guarantee that it is safe.
 Anyone who knows Rio knows it is a vastly changing city which unfortunately means that it is unsettled, unpredictable and anything can change or happen.

 Our research returned that a number of favelas such as Vidigal and Rocinha, the largest favela of all, had been pacified by the UPP (a police unit dedicated to taking territorial control away from local drug lords) making it even safer for favela tours to take place in both.
-We also heard about the small number of hostels and hotels popping up across Vidigal, all catering to the intrigued tourist.
+We also heard about the small number of hostels and hotels popping up across Vidigal, all catering to the intrigued tourists.

-Neither of the above guarantees safety, obviously, but it did push us off the fence and made us turn to our friend Alex who, thankfully, put on his tour guide hat and brought us to Flavela Vidigal.
+Neither of the above guarantees safety, obviously, but it did push us off the fence and made us turn to our friend Alex who, thankfully, put on his tour guide hat and brought us to Favela Vidigal.

 Alex mentioned that in reality no favela is pacified.
-That the Rio drug dealers will always have control, that the police force are not paid well enough and that in recent months, due to conflict between gangs and the police, there have been scenes of gunfire.
+That the Rio drug dealers will always have control, that the police force is not paid well enough and that in recent months, due to conflict between gangs and the police, there have been scenes of gunfire.

 In the end, it is only the residents who suffer.
-Fears of becoming the innocent bystander caught at the wrong place at the wrong time, or subject to any and all negative backlash caused by scumbag drug dealers and pissed off, trigger happy cops.
+Fears of becoming the innocent bystander caught at the wrong place at the wrong time, or subject to any and all negative backlash caused by scumbag drug dealers and pissed-off, trigger-happy cops.

 There to quietly acknowledge and observe, we thought this was the perfect way to get a sense of the favela without intruding or putting ourselves in danger.
 Other than the “motos” (the lads giving lifts on the back of their motorbikes) the collectivo is the main method of transport up and through the shanty town.
-You could even go as far to say that it is an “official” vehicle, one that will not be mistaken for anything other than a shared minivan.
+You could even go as far as to say that it is an “official” vehicle, one that will not be mistaken for anything other than a shared minivan.

 From the bottom of Morro Dois Irmãos (Two Brothers Hill), at the foot of the favela, we climbed in, grabbed a window seat and waited for the van to fill up.

-For only 5Real (€1.20) each, we began the ascend through the organised bedlam.
+For only 5 Real (€1.20) each, we began the ascend through the organised bedlam.
 Struggling up the sharp steep alleys, zig-zagging through the narrow streets and passing the thousands of stacked shacks that layer the hillside.
 Clusters of people sporadically split around each bend making every alley seem as crowded as Carnival.
 Freshly washed clothes paint the Jenga-style homes while fighting for some drying space.
-The buzz of the electricity pole, smoothered with black sparking wire, competes with the clashing of two distant, already overlapping, songs.
+The buzz of the electricity pole, smothered with black sparking wire, competes with the clashing of two distant, already overlapping, songs.

 The smiles, the welcomes, the eye-to-eye contact and the sense of an undefeated population.
 Brave, strong, kind, positive and deserving of more than just the negative connotations and media slandering.

 We took the collectivo to the Hostel Mirante do Arvrão (mention the name to the driver) who dropped us five minutes from the entrance.
 A brisk walk, the driver will point you in the direction and locals will happily help along the way.
 The favela is one giant maze.
 Take any turn and the repetitive alleys will confuse you for days.
-So don’t try find your own way and keep repeating the hostel name.
-A local kid may offer to bring you to the door in exchange for a few coins, and don’t worry, this isn’t a decoy.
+So don’t try to find your own way and keep repeating the hostel name.
+A local kid may offer to bring you to the door in exchange for a few coins and don’t worry, this isn’t a decoy.

-Alternatively you can take a moto to the hostel’s door for only 3Real (€0.70) but hold on tight and prepare for a thrilling ride.
+Alternatively, you can take a moto to the hostel’s door for only 3 Real (€0.70) but hold on tight and prepare for a thrilling ride.
 We didn’t take one but from the slightly blurred helmets we saw these guys laugh at the word ‘fast’.

 The upmarket hostel, which charges nearly €100 per night, is becoming a little tourist attraction of its own.
 Perched high on the hill, the mirador is met with a powerful view, one that certainly satisfied our yearning to see the real Rio.

-And as we looked down upon the south zone, we didn’t see the bright, white happy place we walked through the day previous.
+As we looked down upon the south zone, we didn’t see the bright, white happy place we walked through the day previous.
 A picture worth a thousand words, it was that moment that exceeded any welcoming smile and gave us the unforgettable sense that taking the trip into Favela Vidigal was a way of removing Rio’s curtain to unveil her true self.

 A day we certainly don’t regret and the reason why we share this with you.
 Not to urge or encourage but to give you the information and therefore the choice as to whether this lil risk is right up your narrow, shanty-shack-ridden alley.

 There are plenty of reputable tours to visit Vidigal and/or Rocinha for around $25 USD.
-The 4 hour tour usually starts with a pick up and drive through one of the two shanty towns while learning about the history, culture, crime and residents.
+The 4-hour tour usually starts with a pick-up and drive through one of the two shanty towns while learning about the history, culture, crime and residents.
 Usually, you will have the opportunity to meet and chat with some inhabitants with the help of the bilingual guide.
 Vidigal is known for its culture, nightlife, charm and quirk, whereas the neighbouring Rocinha is the largest and one of the oldest favelas in town.

 So why didn’t we avail of this option?
 To be blunt, it didn’t appeal to us.
-Not to sound risky, we are extremely careful when travelling, we’re just not comfortable with the idea of visiting an area such as this to simple gawk even though the residents are more than happy to see you visit.
+Not to sound risky, we are extremely careful when travelling, we’re just not comfortable with the idea of visiting an area such as this to simply gawk even though the residents are more than happy to see you visit.

-Instead we wanted to visit such an area to gawk, but without dragging the locals’ attention to us.
+Instead, we wanted to visit such an area to gawk, but without dragging the locals’ attention to us.

 Usually, we tend to avoid tours as we much prefer to ‘DIY it’.
 And sure why pay for a guide when we were lucky to have our Rio-born-friend Alex to show us around.